g-nightingale/car-racing-rl/README.md

 ### 3.2 Double-DQN
 Hasselt, Guez and Silver (2015) propose the use of a double-DQN network to overcome shortcomings of the original DQN algorithm.
 Specifically, by using the argmax function in selecting action-values, action value estimates are always biased to be larger than their true vales.
 This can cause issues because...

 As a remedy, Hasselt, Guez and Silver (2015) prescribe the use of two separate networks to ensure that q-value estimates are unbiased.
+We adopt the simplest implementation of double-DQN, where we use the existing main model and targets models from the DQN implementation.

+In practice, we use the main model to select the action, and the target model to estimate the action-value.

 Our update rule changes to:
 $Q(s,a;\theta) \rightarrow R + \gamma max Q(s', argmaxQ(s', a';\theta);\theta')$

 We trial three configurations of DDQN:
 1. DDQN 1: with every fourth frame sampled, as per DQN 2.